Rob Zombie: 2010–2015: New label and return to music

-2016–present: More albums and upcoming films
+2016–present: 31, 3 from Hell, The Munsters and more albums

 Zombie announced work on his sixth studio album as early as April 2014, having begun working on the project that January.
 On January 11, 2016, Zombie confirmed the title of the record to be The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser, along with the album's cover art and track listing.
 The album was released on April 29, 2016.
 Zombie described it as "seriously [their] heaviest most fucked up musical monster to date."
 Zombie began working on a new horror film, 31, in 2014.
 Zombie described the film as "old-school", and raised money for the film through crowdfunding.
 The film follows a group of individuals attempting to survive a night in a carnival filled with murderous clowns.
 Zombie has stated that he wanted to have a "very nasty, gritty, guerilla-style approach to the filmmaking" for 31, as it "fits the story and the vibe of the movie".
 31 premiered at the 2016 Sundance Film Festival on January 23, 2016.
 It has been announced that Zombie signed on to direct the film Raised Eyebrows, a movie about the life of comedian and actor Julius Henry "Groucho" Marx.
 The film has yet to receive a release date.
 Zombie launched his "Spookshow International" pinball machine in February 2016.
 The limited edition item features ten of Zombie's classic songs, as well as voice contributions from Zombie, Sheri Moon, and Sid Haig.
 On May 22, 2017, Zombie posted a short snippet of audio to his Instagram account of a live recording of the White Zombie song "Electric Head Part 2" stating he was in the process of mixing the Astro Creep 2000 live set from the Chicago date of the 2016 Riot Fest.

 In July 2018, Zombie embarked on the Twins of Evil: The Second Coming Tour in the US with co-headliner Marilyn Manson and special guest Deadly Apples.
 Zombie released a trailer to his third instalment of the Firefly trilogy in June 2019.
 The film—titled 3 from Hell—was released on DVD and Blu-ray on October 15, 2019, following a three-day theatrical release held by Fathom Events from September 16–18, 2019.